TraitForge/GitBook/TraitForger Entity/Visuals.md

 # Visuals

-TraitForge has a unqiue visual Entity system.
+TraitForge has a unique visual Entity system.
 It consists of generational progression, colour variation through maturity and an array of parameters providing unique visual distinction between entity's.

 ### Generational Progression